acquia/reservoir/README.md

 - **[reservoir-docker](https://github.com/mattgrill/reservoir-docker):** Docker image for Reservoir
 - **[well](https://github.com/damontgomery/well):** Drupal installation based on Reservoir and [BLT](https://github.com/acquia/blt)

+## Drupalists

+If you're already deeply familiar with Drupal's concepts (such as entity types, fieldable entity types, config entity types, entity bundles, text formats, vocabularies, Views …) and you are used to finding your way around the Drupal UI, then you may find Reservoir too limiting.

+Reservoir limits itself to `node`s ("Content") and `node_type`s ("Content models").
+These limitations make it simpler, more understandable, hence simplifying development, maintenance and the mental model.

+However, Reservoir still allows you to install any Drupal module to gradually add capabilities (if and when you need them): it's still Drupal under the hood.
+If you want the most complete Drupal experience, already preconfigured for decoupled use cases, we recommend you try [Contenta](http://www.contentacms.org/) — it has "Recipe magazine" demo content with multiple demo apps and a "Knowledge Hub" with tutorials.

+Reservoir focuses on simplicity (but is limited).
+Contenta focuses on powerfulness & completeness (but has all of Drupal's complexity).

+You can start with Reservoir and expand your insights with Contenta's extensive examples.
+When starting a project, choose either Reservoir or Contenta, depending on the project's needs (use Contenta if you want vocabularies, comments, media …).

 ## Future

 - Support [GraphQL](https://www.drupal.org/project/graphql) once it matures